lgbarrere/CCCharles-Random/README.md

 * See "todo.txt" for details

 ## Known Issues
-Any affects the mod developers : the Overlay makes the viewport be unfocused when clicked.
+* Only affects the mod developers : the Overlay makes the viewport be unfocused when clicked.
 When this happens, press "F1" again to hide the Overlay and click again to get the focus back to normal.
+* Sometimes, when the game is launched, it may enter in infinite loop for undefined reason.
+This is random but it seems to not occur 2 times in a row.
+Until a fix is done, the only way to pass through this step is unfortunately to kill the process of the game (Task Manager is your friend) and restart the game.